North Potomac, Maryland: Transportation

 Maryland Route 28, a state highway, connects North Potomac with Rockville and provides access to Interstate 270.
 Darnestown Road and Route 28 are united along most of North Potomac's northern border.
-Dufief Mill Road and Quince Orchard Road run through the middle of the community and connect with Darnstown Road.
+Dufief Mill Road and Quince Orchard Road run through the middle of the community and connect with Darnestown Road.
 The closest interstate highways are to the north and east.
 Maryland's Interstate 270 is a major north–south highway that connects with Washington's Capital Beltway (a.k.a.
 Interstate 495).
 Interstate 370 and the Intercounty Connector toll road (MD 200) are nearby major east–west highways that connect to Interstate 95.

 Portions of the Washington Metropolitan Area Transit Authority's Metrorail system are located in Montgomery County, and Red Line stations on the west side of the county are closest to North Potomac.
 Among those west side Metro stations are Shady Grove (Gaithersburg), Rockville, and Twinbrook (south Rockville).
 At least four Montgomery County Ride-On bus routes run through North Potomac and connect riders with the Traville Transit Center and Universities at Shady Grove, Shady Grove and Rockville Metro stations, Shady Grove Hospital, and Quince Orchard Library via routes on Travilah Road, Dufief Mill Road, and Darnestown Road.